rbmk-project/rbmk/pkg/cli/stun/README.md

 ### `--logs FILE`

-Writes structured logs to the given FILE.
-If FILE already exists, we append to it.
-If FILE does not exist, we create it.
-If FILE is a single dash (`-`), we write to the stdout.
+Writes structured logs to the given `FILE`.
+If `FILE` already exists, we append to it.
+If `FILE` does not exist, we create it.
+If `FILE` is a single dash (`-`), we write to the stdout.

 ### `--max-time DURATION`